Outlining the challenge

 Next, I hit the ground running with the wireframing and architecture of the system pathways that would be needed to create a seamless experience for both the program instructors, as well as the students progressing through their course materials.
 This included different locations for sign-on with unique dashboards for both types of users.
 I managed the team who took our design framework and developed it into a ready-to-launch software, managing the project along the way, and maintaining course when challenges surfaced.

 Executive leadership was highly engaged throughout the development process, and I was the direct point of contact for any questions relating to the status of timelines, quality, foresaw risks, budgets, and features.
 The President and CEO was an older gentleman.
 He was extremely well versed in business strategy and economic policy; often foreseeing obstacles many years in advance due to his extensive experience.
 So from a high-level, he knew the trajectory and location of where we needed to be as an organization, just not the directions of how to get there.
 I became adept in my ability to walk through technical requirements, and concisely summarize various foreseen obstacles.
-I would often have to out “mind-maneuver” him in strategic discussions, which earned his trust in my ability to take charge of the program and look at the long-term benefits (as well as implications) of each decision we make.
+I would often have to out “mind-maneuver” him in strategic discussions, which earned his trust in my ability to take charge of the program and look at the long-term benefits (as well as implications) of each decision we made.

-The next step in the course of implementing the online course modules was training.
+The next step in implementing the online course modules was training.
 With the grace of the Director of Admissions, I was able to work with the entire admissions department (at all levels, from entry level associates to managers and directors) to evangelize the benefits of this new system, how it might impact their jobs, and offered the ability to provide additional feedback that potentially helped our program further succeed.
 I orchestrated team learning sessions, hosted virtual and in-person meetings throughout our network of colleges, and campus locations.
 I always tried to place an emphasis on how this new system will make their lives easier, and ultimately, make our students happier.

 From concept to product